Nancy Sondel's Pacific Coast Children's Writers Workshop

 Envision and Edit Your Story with the Pros

-After 20 successful years, the Pacific Coast Children’s Writers Workshop is on hiatus until mid-2024.
-At that time, writers may apply for a modified workshop, consisting of whole-novel mentorship and/or retreat.
+After 20 successful years, the Pacific Coast Children’s Writers Workshop is on hiatus until spring 2026.
+At that time, fiction writers for ages 10 to 18 may apply for an online workshop, consisting of editor-agent mentorships for polished whole-novel manuscripts.
 If interested, contact us.
 Meanwhile, use our Interviews Directory for past faculty’s editor-agent gems, and check out our workshop alums’ success stories.

-Also, feel free to inquire about Project Oasis, Nancy Sondel’s nonprofit, arts-and nature-based therapy, free to at-risk, underserved youth.
-Launching in 2023.
+Also, you may inquire about the forthcoming Project Oasis, Nancy Sondel’s nonprofit, arts-and nature-based therapy, free to at-risk, underserved youth.

 WORKSHOP HIGHLIGHTS